 Federal regulations prohibit reimbursement for hysterectomies which are performed solely for the purpose of rendering the member permanently incapable of reproducing; or if there was more than one purpose to the procedure, it would not have been performed but for the purpose of rendering the individual permanently incapable of reproducing.
 Approved procedures will be reimbursed by MVP only if the member (and her representative, if any) has been informed verbally and in writing prior to surgery that a hysterectomy will render her permanently incapable of reproduction.
-In addition, the member (or her representative, if any) must sign a written acknowledgment of receipt of that information.
-The requirements for the member's written acknowledgment can be waived if:
+In addition, the Member (or her representative, if any) must sign a written acknowledgment of receipt of that information.
+The requirements for the Member's written acknowledgment can be waived if:

-- The woman was sterile prior to the hysterectomy. - The hysterectomy was performed in a life-threatening emergency in which prior acknowledgment was not possible.
+• The woman was sterile prior to the hysterectomy.

+- The hysterectomy was performed in a life-threatening emergency in which prior acknowledgment was not possible.
 This must be documented by the surgeon who performs the surgery. - · Acknowledgment of receipt of Hysterectomy Information Form (DSS-3113).
 This form documents the receipt of hysterectomy information by the member or the surgeon's certification of reasons for waiver of the acknowledgment.
 It also contains the surgeon's statement that the hysterectomy was not performed for the purpose of sterilization.

-Copies of the New York State Sterilization Consent form or the Acknowledgement of Receipt of Hysterectomy Information form (DSS-3113) can be requested from:
+Copies of the New York State Sterilization Consent form or the Acknowledgement of Receipt of Hysterectomy Information form (DSS-3113) can be obtained online at: health.ny.gov/health_care/medicaid/publications/ldssforms